Ketan-Chaudhary/OneNote/README.md

-# NoteKeep
+# OneNote

-NoteKeep is a simple and elegant notes keeping website that allows users to effortlessly jot down their thoughts, ideas, and to-do lists.
+OneNote is a simple and elegant notes keeping website that allows users to effortlessly jot down their thoughts, ideas, and to-do lists.
 Built using HTML, CSS, and JavaScript, NoteKeep leverages the power of DOM manipulation to provide a smooth and intuitive user experience.
 Whether you're organizing your daily tasks, brainstorming new concepts, or simply capturing fleeting moments of inspiration, NoteKeep is your go-to digital notebook.

 ## Features
 - **Intuitive Interface**: A clean and user-friendly interface designed for seamless note-taking.